peterfishergcp/partner_covid_dashboards/README.md

 <br/>

-The vaccine capacity dashboard is leveraging a new looker feature called Cross - Filtering.
+The Covid State/County dashboard is leveraging a new looker feature called Cross - Filtering.
 Cross-filtering makes it easier and more intuitive for viewers of dashboards to interact with a dashboard’s data and understand how one metric affects another.
 With cross-filtering, users can click a data point in one dashboard tile to have all dashboard tiles automatically filter on that value.

 [Learn More on Cross Filtering](https://docs.looker.com/dashboards/cross-filtering)